-Under EU law, whenever business' clients pay their invoices late, you can claim late payment interest.
+Under EU law, whenever business' clients pay their invoices late, late payment interest can be claimed.

 This applies to all commercial transactions with other businesses (including sole traders, providing that they fall under the definition of undertaking Art 2(3) ) and public authorities.

 - You must have fulfilled your contractual and legal obligations.